 - How the project will be incorporated into the school's curriculum planning.

-- How the project will be integrated into the curriculum referring to the Australian Curriculum in Victoria (AusVELS), identifying specific elements of at least three standards, including one from:
+- How the project will be integrated into the curriculum referring to the AusVELS (Australian Curriculum in Victoria), identifying specific elements of strands from at least three domains, including one from:

 - The Arts or English domains;